ritheshg06/ramitsurana.github.io/_posts/2016-01-01-genisis-kubernetes.md

 title: "The genisis of Kubernetes"
 date: 2016-01-01
 author: Ramit Surana
-tags: docker orchestration automation devops kubernetes
+tags: docker, orchestration, automation, devops, kubernetes
 category: orchestration docker google etcd coreos
 excerpt: "A brief study on Kubernetes and its components"
 ---